Trauma and Intuitive Eating: A Guide to Healing Your Relationship with Food

 *This is not an exhaustive list, but common ways that I see clients struggle after trauma.

-Why Diet Culture Reinforces Trauma Responses
+How Diet Culture Can Cause Trauma Responses

 Diet culture, in many ways, can either re-traumatize clients or be the trauma in and of itself.
 If you think about it, diet culture has many similar characteristics of an abuser.